microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

   * Searching is not supported on Azure AD B2C tenants.
 * `$count`:
   * Not supported on Azure AD B2C tenants.
-  * If you're using OData Count (adding `$count=true` in the query string), the `@odata.count` property will be present only in the first page of the paged data.
+  * When using the `$count=true` query string when querying against directory resources, the `@odata.count` property will be present only in the first page of the paged data.
-* When paging directory resources, any additional request headers such as the **ConsistencyLevel** header are not included by default in subsequent page requests.
-If those headers need to be sent on subsequent requests, you must set them explicitly.
 * Query parameters specified in a request might fail silently.
 This can be true for unsupported query parameters as well as for unsupported combinations of query parameters.